tldr-pages/tldr/pages/common/flips.md

 `flips`

-- Apply patch by creating new file:
+- Apply a patch and create a new ROM file:

 `flips --apply {{patch.bps}} {{rom.smc}} {{hack.smc}}`